 #2: Try Meditating

 Meditation is one of the best ways to ground yourself.
 It is a chance to forget about everything and cleanse your brain.
 Find a quiet, comfortable space and meditate or try breathing exercises for 10 minutes a day.
-This is great for those with anxiety or chronic stress.
+This is a beneficial practice for those with anxiety or chronic stress.
 Let all the thoughts of the day roll in like the incoming tide, and let them naturally wash away.

 #3: Set Daily Goals